 VH Spa at Hotel Valley Ho

-La Dolce Vita (live the good life) with the Blood Orange Cool massage at VH Spa at Hotel Valley Ho, which is inspired by the blood oranges that grow in Capri, Italy.
+Live La Dolce Vita (the good life) with the Blood Orange Cool Massage at VH Spa at Hotel Valley Ho, which is inspired by the blood oranges that grow in Capri, Italy.
 This 90-minute service polishes the skin with a blood orange salt scrub before a cooling massage, using a delectable-smelling blood orange oil.
-The therapist customizes the massage to use deep pressure, focused on all my trouble spots.
+The therapist customized the massage to use deep pressure, focused on all my trouble spots.
 The treatment ends with facial acupressure using two chilled Italian marble stones.